theangryangel/insim.rs/README.md

 # insim.rs

-[Live For Speed Insim](https://lfs.net/) (protocol) codec, lower level transport, higher level client and associated utilities for Rust.
+[Live For Speed](https://lfs.net/) racing simulator [Insim](https://en.lfsmanual.net/wiki/InSim.txt) (protocol) codec, lower level transport, higher level client and associated utilities implemented in pure Rust.

 :warning: The high level API is not yet 100% stable at this time.
 Use at your own risk.